-Figures refers to fiscal year 2017/2018.
+Figures refers to fiscal year 2022/2023.

 The Group incubator

-Sound scientific and medical evidence is essential in healthcare, and implementing new technologies and methods is often a long process and associated with high risk.
+Sound scientific and medical evidence is essential in healthcare.
+Implementing new technologies and methods is often a protracted process and associated with high risk.
 As a result, some research and other early-phase projects will never grow to any major degree.

 Safer surgery using digital planning